rust-lang/rust-bindgen/CONTRIBUTING.md

 This does the following:

 - Bump the version.
-- Turn the `Unreleased` section of the changelog into the section for the version being published.
+- Turn the `Unreleased` section of the changelog into the section for the version being released.
 - Update the table of contents of the changelog using `doctoc`.
 - Tag (`git tag`) the HEAD commit
 - Push (`git push`) to GitHub